ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 The additional properties that you define can be used in numerous ways:

-* As additional **data collection** for your community's members, collecting through the Test Bed information not necessarily linked to the testing that you need for your reporting and follow-up.
+* As additional **data collection** for your community's members, collecting through the Test Bed information not necessarily linked to testing that you need for your reporting and follow-up.
 * To facilitate **test configuration**.
 Any properties you define can be included as variables in test sessions.
 By defining such information at a level higher than conformance statements you can avoid replication of properties that are of a cross-cutting nature
   (e.g. a country code linked to an organisation).